urbanadventurer/Android-PIN-Bruteforce/README.md

 Turn your Kali Nethunter phone into a bruteforce PIN cracker for Android devices!

-### 📱 ⛓ 📲 You will need

-- A locked Android phone
-- A Nethunter phone (or any rooted Android with HID kernel support)
-- USB OTG (On The Go) cable/adapter (USB male Micro-B to female USB A), and a standard charging cable (USB male Micro-B to male A).
-- That's all!

 ## 📱 How it works

 It uses a USB OTG cable to connect the locked phone to the Nethunter device.
 It emulates a keyboard, automatically trys PINs, and waits after trying too many wrong guesses.